Contents

-One way to do this is to give employees ownership through an Employee Share Scheme (ESS).
+One way to do this is to give employees real ownership of the company through an Employee Share Scheme (ESS).
+This approach not only rewards hard work but also aligns employee interests with the long-term growth of your business.

-So, if you’re looking to get your employees more invested in the business, a ESS may be the best strategy for you.
+If you’re aiming to foster a deeper connection between your employees and the business, adopting an ESS could well be the best strategy for you.

 How Can An ESS Be Taxed?